Twins vs. Rangers Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Pablo Lopez (9-6) will take the mound for the Twins, his 26th start of the season.
+- Sonny Gray (6-6) will take the mound for the Twins, his 26th start of the season.

 |Opponent